New children's book by locally grown author encourages youth activism

 In addition, it can be uncomfortable as a shopper to be watched by the store employee while selecting the desired product, and can create pressure to rush to pick an item, she said in her blog.

-The retailer that McGee wrote about is one of several that have recently announced their plans to discontinue the practice.
+The retailer that McGee wrote about is one of several that have recently said they would discontinue the practice.
 Walmart, CVS and Walgreens all announced in June 2020 that they planned to stop locking up the products, during a time when many companies were facing heightened scrutiny over racial bias.

 McGee said she kept thinking about the little girl she'd met at the D.C. retailer and began to think about exploring the issue through a young girl's perspective in a children's book.